 Obviously, one cornerstone in securing the availability of licensed workforce in the rotorcraft industry is high-quality training.
 However, even the best training cannot produce the required results if the individuals being trained merely do not possess the needed qualities regarding capacity, personality, and motivation.

 Indeed, becoming a helicopter professional is not suitable for everyone.
 Only candidates that can safely carry out the demanding training and work should be selected.
 Recruiting the wrong people can waste time and money.
 Yet – above all – it creates a threat to safe and efficient operations.
 Stakes are high.

 So, how can you be sure you will pick the most suitable applicants?
 Below are a few simple tips.

 Simulators help identify personality traits of pilot candidates

 First, you have to accept that papers, hours, type endorsements and interviews are not enough.
-You need a scientifically valid, standardized selection process executed by a professional who thoroughly understands the requirements of the job and the working environment.
+You need a scientifically valid, standardized selection process executed by a professional.
+A professional who thoroughly understands the requirements of the job and the working environment.
 There are many well-established selection systems available, mainly developed for airlines or armed forces.

 Typically, a career starts with initial training in educational institutions.
 Only applicants with good high school grades – mainly in mathematics, English and the mother tongue – are granted a right to study.
 After this, applicants are put through standardized psychological tests (capacity, personality, and practical performance).
 Interviews help to assess their motivational backgrounds, attitudes, and values.
 All test results should be evaluated by a competent licensed (aviation) psychologist.